 How To Prevent Myopia In Children?

-- Increase outdoor times: It is recommended for children to spend at least two hours outdoors during the day.
+- Increase outdoor time: It is recommended for children to spend at least two hours outdoors each day.
 Studies have shown that children who spend a minimum of 90 minutes outdoors in sunlight are shown to have a slower rate of myopia progression (8).
 However, do not forget to apply sunscreens and wear hats and sunglasses during outdoor activities.